 7 Tips for Getting Into IT With Zero Experience

 Whether you're working a dead-end job or transitioning out of the military, everybody has different reasons to make the jump into the IT industry.
 And the timing couldn't be better.
-The industry is facing a massive shortage of workers; plus, it offers great pay, amazing benefits, and lots of employment opportunities.
+The demand for skilled workers is at an all-time high; plus, it offers great pay, amazing benefits, and lots of employment opportunities.

 If you don't have much experience but are looking to join this thriving industry, don't worry — you're not the first.
 Here are seven tips for getting your foot in the door of the IT industry.